minprog/platforms/django/lectures/sql/index.md

 ### Functions

 There are also a number of SQL functions we can apply to the results of a query.
-These can be useful if we don’t need all of the data returned by a query, but just some summary statistics of the data.
+These can be useful if we don't need all of the data returned by a query, but just some summary statistics of the data.

 *   [AVERAGE](https://www.w3schools.com/sql/sql_count_avg_sum.asp)
 *   [COUNT](https://www.w3schools.com/sql/sql_count_avg_sum.asp)